-An employee who disagrees with information on the BA-6 form should write to the RRB as soon as possible, as the law limits to 4 years the period during which corrections can be made.
-All letters concerning BA-6 forms must include the employee's social security number and be addressed to:
+If an employee disagrees with the information shown on Form BA-6, he or she should notify the RRB as soon as possible.
+The law limits the period during which corrections can be made to 4 years.
+When reporting an inaccuracy on Form BA-6, all correspondence must include the employee's social security number.
+Employees can mail this information to any RRB field office or to RRB headquarters at:

-Protest Unit - CESC U.S. Railroad Retirement Board 844 North Rush Street Chicago, IL 60611-1275
+Protest Unit - CESC

+U.S. Railroad Retirement Board

+844 North Rush Street

+Chicago, IL 60611-1275